Evaluating Complex Funding Sources

 Restricted Contributions

 Individuals, corporations or private foundations may often restrict the use of their gift on a temporary or permanent basis.
-These gifts are typically not intended for general operations or administrative and fundraising costs, but there is often a significant cost associated with tracking this income, so the gift should be large enough to merit the additional monitoring expense.
+These gifts are typically not intended for general operations or administrative and fundraising costs, but there is often a significant cost associated with tracking this income.
+Therefore, the gift should be large enough to merit the additional monitoring expense.

 Donor-Advised Funds